 Learn how to create a custom weather component to be used with the AEM SPA Editor.
 Learn how to develop author dialogs and Sling Models to extend the JSON model to populate a custom component.
 The Open Weather API and React Open Weather component are used.

-A simple weather component will be built.
-This component will be able to be added to the SPA by content authors.
+A simple weather component is built.
+This component is able to be added to the SPA by content authors.
 Using an AEM dialog, authors can set the location for the weather to be displayed.
 The implementation of this component illustrates the steps needed to create a net-new AEM component that is compatible with the AEM SPA Editor framework.

 Review the required tooling and instructions for setting up a local development environment.
 This chapter is a continuation of the Navigation and Routing chapter, however to follow along all you need is a SPA-enabled AEM project deployed to a local AEM instance.